-The MoPac East Trail connects to Lincoln's MoPac Trail, near 84th Street, linking it to the more than 130-mile city trail network.
+The MoPac East Trail connects to Lincoln's MoPac Trail at 98th Street, linking it to the more than 130-mile city trail network.
 The NRD is in the process of planning a trail extension to the Lied Platte River Bridge near South Bend, which would make it possible to travel by trail between Lincoln and Omaha.
+A temporary link between the bridge and Wabash is marked.
 The Charles L. Warner Equestrian Trail begins at 98th and "A" streets in Lincoln and will also take users all the way to Wabash.
 It features a natural surface and is a perfect choice for an outing with your best four-legged friend.